codr7/sw/README.md

 `[[1 2 [3 4] 5]]`

 ## Definitions

-`:` may be used to bind names to values at compile time, the value needs to be terminated with `;`.
+`sw` steals a line from Forth and uses a similarly flexible mechanism for definitions, which is different enough from most other languages to deserve a thorough explanation.

+One could claim the idea is more powerful than Lisp macros, definitely more flexible.

+`:` expects to be positioned between an identifier and a body, which is anything  up until `;`.
+The body is evaluated once for every reference to the name at emit time with trailing forms in reverse order on the stack. `,` may be used to evaluate a form.

+This is a constant:

 ```
-foo: 42; foo
+foo: 42;
+foo
 ```
-`42`

-The body is evaluated on compile time reference with the form stream pushed on the stack, `,` may be used to evaluate forms.
+`[42]`

+And this is a macro (Observe that we're currently operating at emit time, which means that run time values can't be evaluated.
+We're also not declaring any arguments, which means they are expected in prefix position for macros, name before arguments.):

 ```
 is-42: , 42 =;